How to start a tabletop RPG session

 5. Character Selection

 When playing a one-shot, the selection of the pre-generated characters can be a neat introduction to the story.
 For this, the GM should outline the available characters and explain their backstories and motivations.
 Have the players read through the backstories themselves so they can put themselves into the position of their new characters.
-Additionally, a good backstory will indirectly describe the setting of the story to the players.
+Additionally, a good backstory will indirectly describe the story setting to the players.

 The most important part of a gaming session is the first 10 minutes.
 So, make them count.